rabbitboots/lxl/README.md

 **Notes:**

-* This method is a no-op when namespace mode isn't active.
+* This method does nothing when namespace mode is inactive.
 Otherwise, it performs the same checks as xmlParser when loading a string.
 See *Invalid Namespace State* for more info.

 ## xmlObject:getRoot